Paycheck Protection Program (PPP) Loans and Application

 Active Secretary of State entity filing

-For any person who owns 20% or more of your business:
+Personal documentation for you or any person who owns 20% or more of your business:

 Social security number or taxpayer identification number (TIN) and employer identification number (EIN)